MacLemon/CongressChecklist/README.md

 ### Emergency information
 In case of an accident or other emergency condition carry a piece of information whom to contact or any special medical inforation that might be viable to your survival/first aid/medical staff.

-Emergency Information for 29C3:
+#### Emergency Information for 29C3:
--
+29C3 Conflict helpers: Call local DECT/GSM 113
+29C3 Securiy: Call local DECT/GSM 110
+29C3 organizers: 29c3-orga@cccv.de
+Local law enforcement in Hamburg: 110 or +49 40 4286 - 51410
+Local sexual assault hotline in Hamburg: +49 40 - 255566 (http://www.frauennotruf-hamburg.de)
+Hamburg Police Department: +49
+Hamburg Fire Department: +49
+Hamburg Ambulance: +49